cdcabrera/subscriptions-insights-frontend/CONTRIBUTING.md

 1. Tagging and `CHANGELOG.md` updates should be coordinated against a consistent release cycle, and can take place at an independent time.
 1. Tagging should make use of semver.
 1. Manipulating tags against commits directly should be avoided in favor of a semantic version increment, iteration.
-1. Once a release commit and tag have been implemented `stage`, `qa`, and `ci` will be rebased accordingly.
+1. Once a release commit and tag have been implemented `stage` and `develop` will be rebased accordingly.

 ## Serving content, or getting everything to run in your local environment.
 To serve content you'll need to have Docker, Node, and Yarn installed.